 Transactional Outbox Pattern in Microservices

-Where the Dual-Write Problem Comes From
+Where the Dual-Write Problem Actually Comes From

 Those writes do not share one atomic transaction.